On singular control problems, the time-stretching method, and the weak-M1 topology: The control problem and the main result

-where {\bf at least one} of the following three conditions hold: \begin{enumerate} \item $p\ge 1$; \item $p> 0$ and for any $\bar h\in\calH:={\text Im}(h)$ and $u\in\calU$, $ \bar h\cdot u\ge 0$; \item $p=0$ and there exists positive $C_h$ such that for any $\bar h\in\calH$ and $u\in\calU$, $\bar h\cdot u\ge C_h |u|$.
-In this case we allow for $f$ and $g$ to be unbounded from above. \end{enumerate} \end{enumerate} \end{assumption} \begin{remark} Pay attention that the conditions in the present paper are more general than the ones imposed in \cite{bud-ros2006} as we now list. \begin{enumerate}[(i)] \item The condition \eqref{200} is the same as \cite[(1)]{bud-ros2006}, only that in our case $\calX$ is a general closed and convex set and not necessarily a cone. \item The dynamics of the state process $X$ in our case follow a general diffusion process plus a singular control component, where the coefficients are not necessarily constants as in \cite{bud-ros2006}.
+\item There exist positive constants $C_g$ and $C_f$ such that for any $(t,x)\in[0,T]\times\calX$, $g(x)\ge -C_g$ and $f(t,x)\ge-C_f$.
+Moreover, there exists positive $C_h$ such that for any $\bar h\in\calH$ and $u\in\calU$, $\bar h\cdot u\ge C_h |u|$.
+In this case, we allow for $f$ and $g$ to be unbounded from above. \end{enumerate} \end{enumerate} \end{assumption} \begin{remark} Notice that the conditions in the present paper are more general than the ones imposed in \cite{bud-ros2006} as we now list. \begin{enumerate}[(i)] \item The condition \eqref{200} is the same as \cite[(1)]{bud-ros2006}, only that in our case $\calX$ is a general closed and convex set and not necessarily a cone. \item The dynamics of the state process $X$ in our case follow a general diffusion process plus a singular control component, where the coefficients are not necessarily constants as in \cite{bud-ros2006}.
 At this point it is worth mentioning that the Lipschitz continuity of $b$ and $\sigma$ are required for the existence of a solution to \eqref{205}. \end{enumerate} Aside these generalizations there is another small difference between the models.
 We study a finite horizon problem with terminal cost and not a discounted one.
 Therefore, we impose condition \eqref{220} on the terminal cost and not on the running cost. \end{remark} \begin{theorem} Under Assumptions \ref{assumption21} and \ref{assumption22} the singular control problem admits optimal controls. \end{theorem} The proof of the theorem is provided in Section \ref{sec4}.